• Buy From Us

 #1.
 The Bias of “What If?”

-The What If Bias worksheet assists clients in determining whether their bias is positive or negative and in considering both positive and negative potential outcomes to a situation rather than focusing solely on negative ones.
+The What If Bias worksheet assists clients in determining whether their bias is positive or negative and considers both positive and negative potential outcomes to a situation rather than focusing solely on negative ones.
 It aids in the transformation of polarized thinking into a more balanced perspective.

 #2.
 Thoughts for Fact-Checking